-22 LR vs 22 Mag: Kings of the Rimfire Round Table
+22 LR vs. 22 Mag: Knights of the Rimfire Round Table

-The 22 Long Rifle (22 LR) is one of the most popular cartridges across North America and likely the world.
-Its low recoil and extremely low cost per round make it ideal for training new shooters or spending a whole afternoon at the range plinking without breaking the bank.
+The 22 Long Rifle (22 LR) is one of the most popular cartridges across North America and the world.
+Its low recoil and extremely low cost per round make it ideal for training new shooters or spending a whole afternoon at the range plinking.

-The 22 Winchester Magnum Rimfire (22 WMR or 22 Mag) was the rimfire cartridge that hunters needed to take on these larger pests at greater ranges than the 22 LR was capable of.
+The 22 Winchester Magnum Rimfire (22 WMR, or 22 Mag) is the rimfire cartridge hunters need to take on larger pests at greater ranges than the 22 LR can.

-In this article, we will compare the 22LR vs 22 Mag so that you have a better idea of the capabilities of each, and which cartridge best suits your needs.
+In this article, we will compare the 22LR vs 22 Mag so you can better understand each cartridge's capabilities and which better suits your needs.

-The difference between the 22LR and 22WMR is that the 22 WMR, or 22 Mag, has a larger case and has higher muzzle velocity and kinetic energy than the 22 Long Rifle even though the fire similar bullet weights.
+The difference between the 22LR and 22WMR is that the 22 WMR has a larger case and higher muzzle velocity and kinetic energy than the 22 Long Rifle, even though they fire similar bullet weights.

-Can You Shoot 22 Magnum in 22 Long Rifle?
+Can You Fire 22 Magnum in a 22 Long Rifle Firearm?

-A 22 Magnum is too large to fit into a 22 LR chamber and therefore cannot be fired.
-A 22 LR can fit in a 22 WMR chamber, but it fits loosely as the 22 LR is thinner than the 22 WMR.
-If fired, a case rupture might occur, severely damaging the firearm and potentially the shooter.
+A 22 Magnum is too large to fit into a 22 LR chamber and, therefore, cannot be fired.
+A 22 LR can fit in a 22 WMR chamber, but it fits loosely as it is thinner than the 22 WMR.
+If fired, a case rupture might occur, severely damaging the firearm and potentially injuring the shooter as well.

 When evaluating rimfire cartridges, it’s a good idea to analyze the cartridge specs to gain more knowledge of each.